 This experience does come at an additional cost and is situated just outside the park at the on-site hotel Sapphire Falls Resort at Universal Orlando Resort.

-Again we suggest checking the showing time in advance to ensure you catch this parade if it’s on your ‘to do list’ when visiting Universal Studios Orlando.
+Kids will be amazed at these brightly coloured floats and love dancing along to music while waving to their favourite characters.
+Again we suggest checking the showing time in advance to ensure you catch this parade when visiting Universal Studios.

-For fans of the Harry Potter franchise nothing’s more magical than purchasing your very own wand at Olivanders wand shop on Diagon Alley.
+For fans of the Harry Potter franchise, nothing’s more magical than purchasing your very own wand at Ollivander’s wand shop on Diagon Alley.
 Wands start from $25 but go right up to $48 + tax for an interactive wand.

 11. Shoot Aliens On The Men In Black Alien Attack